mukuljainx/Mokku/README.md

 # Important Update

-### Ads
-Mokku will show **ads now**, they will be harmless.
-You can alaways check the code.
-I will list all the ads in an issue for easier tracking for everyone.
-Right we are showing only one form https://www.chatplayground.ai

 ### Mokku is changing
 Mokku is in transiton form Panel based extention to full page dashboard.
 For more better ease of use and more features.